Makisuo/qwik-themes/README.md

 ### Disable transitions on theme change

-The creator of next-themes wrote about [this technique here](https://paco.sh/blog/disable-theme-transitions).
+The creator of qwik-themes wrote about [this technique here](https://paco.sh/blog/disable-theme-transitions).
 We can forcefully disable all CSS transitions before the theme is changed, and re-enable them immediately afterwards.
 This ensures your UI with different transition durations won't feel inconsistent when changing the theme.

 To enable this behavior, pass the `disableTransitionOnChange` prop: